Showing posts with label Drilling. Show all posts

 Method 2

 This post gives a further alternative.
 Use two shelves to compress the uprising flat.
 Although the post is talking about thinning a pot melt, the principle is the same.
 Place fibre paper around the edge equal to the thickness of the glass piece and place another prepared kiln shelf on top.
 You do not need to invert the surface of the piece to do this.
-It may be that you will need a fire polish to remove any marks on top.
+It may be that you will later need a fire polish to remove any marks on top.

 A plea